 Students attending a high school in Carroll, Haralson, Heard, Paulding, Polk or Troup County, or those whose primary residence receives electricity from Carroll EMC, are eligible to compete for the next Washington Youth Tour.*

 The deadline for submitting applications to Carroll EMC has now passed.

 * Children, grandchildren or any close relative of a Carroll EMC employee, Carroll EMC director or Carroll EMC Foundation trustee must apply for the statewide contest sponsored by Georgia EMC.
 Applications are available from Carroll EMC.

 The Selection of Delegates

-The deadline to apply for the Washington Youth Tour is February 14.
+The deadline to apply for the Washington Youth Tour has now passed.
 A panel of judges (comprised of former Youth Tour chaperones and Youth Tour coordinators) will review the applications to select our finalists.
 Students who are chosen as finalists will be invited to an interview.
 The final selection of our delegates is determined by the combined scores of the application and interview process.